 Office Hours: Monday, Tuesday, Wednesday, Thursday

-Conditions such as depression and anxiety are not just random occurrences, but are meaningful signals that something needs more attention.
 When we experience difficulty in life, we do our best to adapt and survive.
 Sometimes we push our pain away, find distractions or try to mentally escape our situation.
-These strategies may work in the short term, but over time our unresolved issues resurface, often in the form of troublesome symptoms.
-Psychotherapy involves relating to our symptoms differently so that we can learn from them and address the root causes.
+These strategies may work in the short term, but our unresolved issues often resurface as symptoms such as anxiety or depression.
+These patterns are not just random occurrences, but are meaningful signals that something needs more attention.

 I believe that personal fit is an important aspect of a successful therapy.
 If for some reason I believe that another therapist would be a better fit for you, I am happy to make a referral or point you to other resources.

 While engaging in my own work, I became fascinated by the changes I was experiencing.
 I decided to pursue a six-year program at The Centre for Training in Psychotherapy, where I had the experience of engaging in a lively and intense psychotherapy group for four years.
 This greatly contributed to my development as a therapist.
 It gave me a greater appreciation of the struggles and experiences of others, and the unique paths that people forge to find their own way in life.